Lincoln University (Pennsylvania)

-Lincoln University (LU) is a public state-related historically black university (HBCU) near Oxford, Pennsylvania, United States.
+Lincoln University (LU) is a public state-related historically black university (HBCU) in Lower Oxford Township, Pennsylvania, United States.
 Founded as the private Ashmun Institute in 1854, it has been a public institution since 1972.
 Lincoln is also recognized as the first college-degree-granting HBCU in the country.
 Its main campus is located on 422 acre in southern Chester County, Pennsylvania.
 The university has a second location in University City, Philadelphia.
 Lincoln University provides undergraduate and graduate coursework to approximately 2,000 students.
 It is a member-school of the Thurgood Marshall College Fund.

 While a majority of its students are African Americans, the university has a long history of accepting students of other races and nationalities.
 Women have received degrees since 1953, and made up 66% of undergraduate enrollment in 2019.

 History

 In 1854, John Miller Dickey, a Presbyterian minister, and his wife, Sarah Emlen Cresson, a Quaker, founded Ashmun Institute, later named Lincoln University, in Hinsonville, Pennsylvania.
 They named it after Jehudi Ashmun, a religious leader and social reformer.
 They founded the school for the education of African Americans, who had few opportunities for higher education.